 Simple English definitions for legal terms

-Read a random definition: CSI effect
+Read a random definition: liberal construction

 A cognovit is a legal agreement where a defendant admits that the plaintiff's case is true, allowing judgment to be entered without a trial.
 This saves time and money for both parties.
 It is often used in commercial loans to help lenders quickly collect debts from borrowers who default on their loans.
 However, some states prohibit the use of cognovits in certain contracts, and the Supreme Court has ruled that they may be unconstitutional in cases where there is unequal bargaining power between parties.